+Best Plants for A Vegetable Garden.
 When it comes to vegetables, growing them through seeds is probably the easiest and most economical way to produce them.
-Within no time and little effort, you can soon have a vegetable garden of your own.
+With no time and little effort, you can soon have your vegetable garden.

 While some vegetables do need a good amount of sunlight before they are ready to be harvested, others don’t need it much and will do well, even in full shade.

 While starting your vegetable garden with a transplant is more accessible, we recommend walking the extra mile and planting them with the help of seeds instead.

 Firstly, they are way cheaper than any transplanted plant in a nursery.
 You will get thousands of seeds in the same money you would pay for a single potted plant.

 Secondly, seeds offer much more variety than transplanted plants ever will.
 You can find seeds for almost every color of every plant, but that won’t be true if you want to use a plant that is already potted.

 Lastly, when you plant with seeds, the likelihood of the plant surviving is very high.

 Many plants will not do well once they are transplanted into another pot, their growth will be stunted, and they will die soon.